jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 refactor: make it better
 #################################################################################

-* there are assert_ :ref:`methods<functions>` to check for equality.
+* there are assert_ :ref:`methods<functions>` to check if 2 things are equal or not.
 I add assertNotEqual_ which checks if the 2 things in the parentheses are NOT equal

   .. code-block:: python
     :lineno-start: 24